aftersound/weave/docs/control-actor-product-component-structure.md

-# An extensible component structure build around { CONTROL, ACTOR, PRODUCT }
+# An extensible component structure built around { CONTROL, ACTOR, PRODUCT }

 ## The Basic Idea
 Weave has an extensible component structure based on an idea distilled from a common practice in software engineering,